-You need to be able to watch mindless TV, to eat some junk food without fear of being spotted, and to just do grown-up things and recharge those parenting batteries.
+You need to be able to watch mindless TV, to eat some of the adult-only snacks without fear of being spotted, and to just do grown-up things to recharge those parenting batteries.
 It is vital to your relationship with your partner and with your kids.

-So now that we know when to put our kids to bed, let’s move on to the significantly more difficult issue of how.
+So now that we know when to get your kids to bed, let’s move on to the significantly more difficult issue of how.

 Adjust the Schedule Gradually